claflamme/axegrinder/README.md

 axegrinder crawl https://nodejs.org
 ```

-This will output the results of the crawl to the terminal, in a nicely formatted list.
+This will output the results of the crawl to the terminal, in a formatted list.
 Pages with accessibility violations will be highlighted in red.

 ### CSV Output

 Of course, it would be much more useful to save your results to a spreadsheet.
-By using the `--csv` arg, axegrinder can log each violation along with the URL of the page on which it was found.
+By using the `--csv` flag, axegrinder can log each violation along with the URL of the page on which it was found.

 ```
 axegrinder crawl https://nodejs.org --csv=output.csv